 deleteTable

-method and pass it the table’s name.
+method and provide the table’s name.

 Imports